What's going on around the Inn?

 The changing colors of the leaves in New England during Fall are world-famous and people flock from far-flung places to experience its beauty, and I am pleased to say I can now consider myself one of them!
 The Berkshires do not disappoint in this respect and put on a magnificent display every year.
 I had had my fill of hiking and biking, so decided to sample a range of other exciting ways to experience the colors.
 Horse riding was my favorite experience, with trails across the hills and up the mountains.
 I went with Berkshire Horseback Adventures who offer an excursion from Lenox up Lenox Mountain.
 From the peak I could see the magnificent colors across Berkshire County, Catskill Mountains in New York and the Green Mountains in Vermont, meaning I saw the Fall colors in three different states.
 A boast that not many other people will be able to compete with!
 For a more gentle experience I joined a guided canoe trip in New Lenox which meant I could view the Fall colors in peace and tranquility.
 Finally I wanted to sit back and relax while I viewed the majestic colors so hopped on the Berkshire Scenic Railway.
 The luxurious trip was a wonderful way of viewing the Fall colors from the comfort of a train carriage.
 The Leaf Peeper Train runs until late October and the 2.5 hour round trip gives you a great view of the stunning scenery.

 For a taste of the history of the area I needed look no further than my accommodation at Blackberry River Inn.
 It is a magnificent Colonial home dating back to 1763.
 With its beautiful cherry paneled library and hearth fireplace, two living rooms, and a breakfast room with stunning 24 paned windows it made me feel that I was living back in an era of luxury and style!
+To read more about the Inns' history kindly follow this link.

 To help you prepare for you vacation in the Berkshires here are a few bits of advice on items to pack which I forgot on my trip and wished I had brought with me from home.
 The Berkshires do have a vast range of amenities and stores but you don’t want to waste your valuable vacation time traipsing round stores looking for items.
 If you plan to do outdoor activities make sure you bring a range of clothing options with you to cover you for dry and wet weather.
 If you plan to hike or bike bring a day pack bag with you so you can take enough food, water and layers to keep you going all day.
 Some of the trails are remote and you may not come across a store all day.
 If you are travelling from abroad it is worth considering organizing a prepaid travel credit card.
 This will enable you to use your card as many times as you like without being charged transaction fees each time which can save you a great deal of money over the course of a holiday.
 It also means that you don’t have to travel with large sums of cash on you as you can simply use the prepaid card instead.
 It is a much more secure method of travelling with money.
 Like me, you may end up being tempted by the Berkshires’ great shopping, so having a card that you can use will enable you to shop guilt-free!